mofanv/darknetz/README.md

 **For read board**, to run `make all` again, and flash the OP-TEE to your device.

-5) after boot your devices or QEMU, to test by command
+5) after boot your devices or QEMU, to test by the command
 ```
 darknetp
 ```